madeleinevlt/Fold_U/README.md

 ```
 ./script/benchmarking.py -h

     Usage:
-    ./script/benchmarking.py [--selected_score SCORE] [--dssp PATH] [--cpu NUM] [--output PATH]
+        ./script/benchmarking.py UNIREF_DB [--selected_score SCORE] [--cpu NUM] [--output PATH]

+    Arguments:
+        UNIREF_DB                             Path to Uniref database.

     Options:
         -h, --help                            Show this
         -s SCORE, --selected_score SCORE      Score for which you wish to see the statistics:
                                               "alignment", "threading", "modeller",
                                               "secondary_structure", "solvent_access"
                                               or "sum_scores",
                                               or all of them at once: "all" [default: all]
-    -d PATH, --dssp PATH                  Path to the dssp software
-                                          binary [default: /usr/local/bin/mkdssp]
         -c NUM, --cpu NUM                     Number of cpus to use for parallelisation.
 By default
                                               using all available (0).
                                               [default: 0]
         -o PATH, --output PATH                Path to the directory containing
                                               the result files (scores and plot)
                                               [default: ./results/plots]
 ```

 ### Results